 Polynomial Functions

 Polynomial functions are algebraic expressions consisting of variables raised to non-negative integer powers with constant coefficients.
-Their graphs are smooth and continuous curves without sharp corners or cusps.
-Examples include linear, quadratic, and cubic functions.
+Their graphs are smooth and continuous curves without sharp corners or cusps, and they can have turning points but no abrupt changes in direction.

 Recommended video: